AlenYing/tinyPy/README.md

 ### Prequisites

-MiniPy use `g++` to compile cpp code and `flex` and `bison` to do lexeme and grammer analysis.
+MiniPy use `g++` to compile cpp code and `flex` and `bison` to do lexeme and grammer analysis. `make` is also needed for build reason.
 You should have them installed on your machine.
 Linux distributions are prefered.

 ## Make